 The reason for this is because some people might take this in a different way where they are no longer connected with each other and might start drifting apart from their partner.

 Couples need to understand the reason and role of this action.
 Sleep divorce is just allowing a married couple to sleep in different beds or better, in different rooms where each one can choose when to sleep and how they sleep.

 Dr. Phil McGraw shares his tips for a successful and happy marriage and how relationship therapy is an important aspect of the solution.
 Watch the video below:

 Tips for keeping intimacy alive while sleep divorce

 While you both are sleeping in separate beds or are planning to, you might fear this would kill the intimacy between you two.
 Fret not.
-The purpose is to keep the passion and intimacy alive and if you both are convinced, things will definitely work in your favour.
+The purpose is to keep the passion and intimacy alive and if you both are convinced, things will definitely work in your favor.

 Here are a few things to keep the intimacy alive during such a divorce:

-Make sure you get cosy during the awake time.
+Make sure you get cozy during the awake time.
 This will ensure a healthy intimacy and avoid the mess when one partner is feeling sleepy during the night

 Talk about the relationship.
 The more you talk about the relationship, the more you’ll understand the weaknesses and work on it.

 Continue your usual routine just the way you did earlier.
 Go on dates, movies, adventure parks, and keep the thrill alive.

 Always greet your partner with sweet words and ‘I love you’ before signing off to bed.

 Every once in a while, make sure you go to your partner in the morning and give them a nice cuddle to wake them up

 When you sleep in separate beds, you will intentionally look for opportunities to touch and be intimate with one another.
 You will exert more effort in seeking out your husband or wife for intimacy and each intimate moment will be a lot more special than before.